equinixmetal-archive/docs-packet-legacy/guides/networking/equinix-fabric.md

 ## Setting up connection in Edge Metal Portal
-In the Packet portal you will find `Connections` under IPs & Networks
+In the Edge Metal portal you will find `Connections` under IPs & Networks

 from its landing page click 'Request New Connection'.